Business Models

 The Business Model Components Map (BMCM) has been designed as a map that displays the most relevant components of a business model in an orderly manner.
 All components are grouped in four areas:

-3. Value Origination: at the core of a company are its products.
-Products, denominated with y, are created from many resources, denominated with X, hence y = f(X).
+Value Origination: at the core of a company are its products.
 Resources include Assets that the company was already able to build up previously.
-The function f represents everything the company does in order to create the products, i.e. work in its business functions or operations.
+Every product needs to be produced and this takes place the company’s operations supported by business functions.
 All of this needs to be directed and organized by the Company Management which is a layer above.
-Managing Resources and work in Operations & Functions incur Costs that need to be managed.
+Using Resources and carrying out work in Operations & Functions incur Costs that need to be managed.
 In order to work successfully a company also must consider its context of Environment, Society, and Governance.
 The company itself is owned by its Owners and uses Capital to operate.
+The behavior of owners and capital play a significant role in the business model, e.g. when investments are long term vs when cash is withdrawn from the company.

 Each of these areas contain four components.
 Only Value Origination contains seven components.
 Each component itself has many elements that often need to be considered in the components.
 The components help to break down the business model into 19 parts.
 They are all connected, but can otherwise be analysed or viewed separately in order to reduce complexity.